Ryan Hunter-Reay: Rolex Grand-Am Sports Car Series

-Hunter-Reay began to compete in the Rolex Grand-Am Sports Car Series in 2006 for SAMAX/Doncaster Racing in the #17 SAMAX/Doncaster Racing Porsche GT3 Cup in the GT class in three races.
-At both the U.S Sportscar Invitational at Mazda Raceway Laguna Seca and The GAINSCO Grand Prix at Phoenix International Raceway Hunter-Reay's co-driver was Ian James and the Rolex GT Series Challenge at Lime Rock Park with Mark Greenburg.
-At Laguna Seca the car started in 32nd place overall and in 4th place in class.
-The car completed 86 laps to finish in 23rd place overall and in 3rd place in its class.
-At Phoenix the car started in 26th place overall and in 3rd place in its class.
-The car retired after 91 laps to finish in 33rd place overall 12th place in its class.
-At Lime Rock the field consisted only of GT cars and Hunter-Reay started in 18th place and retired after 11 laps and finished in 18th place.
-Hunter-Reay then competed in the season-ending Discount Tire Sunchaser 1000K at Miller Motorsports Park for SunTrust Racing in the #10 SunTrust Banks Riley-Pontiac with Wayne Taylor and Max Angelelli in the DP class.
-The car started in 5th place both overall and in its class.
+Hunter-Reay began to compete in the Rolex Grand-Am Sports Car Series in 2006 for SAMAX/Doncaster Racing in the No. 17 SAMAX/Doncaster Racing Porsche GT3 Cup in the GT class in three races.
+At both the U.S Sportscar Invitational at Mazda Raceway Laguna Seca and The GAINSCO Grand Prix at Phoenix International Raceway, Hunter-Reay's co-driver was Ian James and the Rolex GT Series Challenge at Lime Rock Park with Mark Greenburg.
+At Laguna Seca, the car started in 32nd place overall and in fourth place in class.
+The car completed 86 laps to finish in 23rd place overall and in third place in its class.
+At Phoenix the car started in 26th place overall and in third place in its class.
+The car retired after 91 laps to finish in 33rd place overall twelfth place in its class.
+At Lime Rock, the field consisted only of GT cars and Hunter-Reay started in eighteenth place and retired after eleven laps and finished in eighteenth place.
+Hunter-Reay then competed in the season-ending Discount Tire Sunchaser 1000K at Miller Motorsports Park for SunTrust Racing in the No. 10 SunTrust Banks Riley-Pontiac with Wayne Taylor and Max Angelelli in the DP class.
+The car started in fifth place both overall and in its class.
 The car completed 186 laps to finish in 14th place both overall and in its class.
-Hunter-Reay also finished 27th in the GT drivers standings with 107 points while the #17 SAMAX/Doncaster Racing entry finished 4th in the GT teams championship with 392 points.
-Hunter-Reay finished 97th in the DP driver's standings with 17 points while the #10 SunTrust Racing entry finished 3rd in the DP teams standings with 431 points.
+Hunter-Reay also finished 27th in the GT drivers standings with 107 points while the No. 17 SAMAX/Doncaster Racing entry finished fourth in the GT teams championship with 392 points.
+Hunter-Reay finished 97th in the DP driver's standings with seventeen points while the #10 SunTrust Racing entry finished 3rd in the DP teams standings with 431 points.